-Apples are a popular fruit, containing antioxidants, vitamins, dietary fiber, and a range of other nutrients.
-Due to their varied nutrient content, they may help prevent several health conditions.
+Apples contain antioxidants, vitamins, dietary fiber, and a range of other nutrients.
+Due to their varied nutrient content, apples can be a healthy addition to a balanced diet.

-Apples come in a variety of shapes, colors, and flavors and provide a range of nutrients that can benefit many different aspects of a person’s health.
+Apples come in a variety of shapes, colors, and flavors.
+They provide a range of nutrients that can benefit many aspects of a person’s health.

 Free radicals are reactive molecules that can build up as a result of natural processes and environmental pressures.
-If too many free radicals accumulate in the body, they can cause oxidative stress, and this can lead to cell damage.
-This damage can contribute to a range of conditions, including cancer and diabetes.
+If too many free radicals accumulate in the body, they can cause oxidative stress.
+This can lead to cell damage.
+Cell damage can contribute to a range of conditions, including cancer and diabetes.

 The sections below look at previous research into apples’ potential health benefits.